(1) The High Court and the [county court] have jurisdiction throughout England and Wales for the purposes of the Parts in this Group.

 (3) Jurisdiction for the purposes of those Parts is exercised—

-(a) by the High Court [or the [county court]] in relation to the proceedings which, in accordance with the rules, are allocated to the London insolvency district,
+(a) by the High Court [or the [county court]] in relation to the proceedings which, in accordance with the rules, are

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.